another-guy/Scribble/notes/Alan-Kazdin--Everyday-Parenting--The-ABCs-of-Child-Rearing.md

 > How long do I have to keep giving prompts to see the positive results?

 Key is: how often can you praise the behavior.
 When you see behavior after a prompt was given, **praise it**.
 When you see behavior without a prior prompt, **REALLY PRAISE IT!**

 Normally it can take somewhere between 1 to 3 weeks.
 The tools are **designed for short-term use but they lead to long-term change**.

 ## 3. Behaviors ― Shaping

 *How can we get to behavior of the child that we'd like to see?*

+### Definition

-Definition: **Shaping** is rewarding small steps that begin to approximate (resemble) the desired behavior.
+**`Shaping`** is rewarding small steps that begin to approximate (resemble) the desired behavior.

 E.g. Start with 10 minutes of homework per day if want to achieve 1 hour.
 Want a child to clear all the dishes from the dinner table => start with just one.

 > When you develop _listening to you_ or _complience_ in one place, it carries over to other places.

 Give special praise child for showing the behavior for _easy_ requests first.
 This will increase chances of behavior in other situtaions.

 ### Ingredients